davidarchanjo/docker-typescript-sample-web-app/README.md

 Check [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to know about all other the possible options.
 </br>

-### 4 - Install and configure ExpressJS in the project
+### 4 - Install and configure Express.js in the project
 ```shell
 $ npm install express
 $ npm install -D ts-node
 $ npm install -D @types/node
 $ npm install -D @types/express
 ```
-`npm install express` - This command installs ExpressJS in the project.<br>
+`npm install express` - This command installs Express.js in the project.<br>
 `npm install -D ts-node` - This command installs Ts-Node in the project so we can run our TypeScript code directly from Node without precompilation.<br>
 `npm install -D @types/node` - This command installs custom types for Node in Typescript.<br>
-`npm install -D @types/express` - This command installs the ExpressJS types for TypeScript's support.
+`npm install -D @types/express` - This command installs the Express.js types for TypeScript's support.

 The last three installed dependencies were saved it in the devDependency list section in the [package.json](./package.json).
 Moreover those commands could be executed as one, `npm install -D ts-node @types/node @types/express`.